E-Gilley/Mint-Classics-Analysis/README.md

 Yet another *ground-breaking discovery* from this analysis: products that are more profitable per unit make more money for the company.
 Who knew???
 Mint Classics might be regretting their decision to hire me as an analyst right now.

-Let's attempt to remedy that by digging deeper into the sales data.

 # Part 3: Examining Warehouse Efficiency